katsutsani/gtech1-b16-puissance4/README.md

 How to play ?

-You need the Debian OS.
+1) You need the Debian OS.
+You can download it from the microsoft store, it's free
-You need the compiler, to install it type the following commands in the terminal: sudo apt-get update And : sudo apt-get install man make gcc git openssh-client
+2) You need the compiler, to install it type the following commands in the terminal: sudo apt-get update And : sudo apt-get install man make gcc git openssh-client